openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 If none of the above is applicable, then a :index:`compile-time error` occurs.

 *Field initializer* is an expression that is evaluated at compile time or runtime.
-The result of succseful evalution is assigned into the field.
+The result of successful evaluation is assigned into the field.
 The semantics of field initializers is therefore similar to that of assignments (see :ref:`Assignment`).